TuTuAk/springboot-DB-Cloudfoundry-Georges2017/README.md

 This is a simple application for demonstrating database services on [Cloud Foundry](http://cloudfoundry.org) with the [Spring Framework](http://spring.io) and [Spring Boot](http://projects.spring.io/spring-boot/).

 The application use Spring Java configuration and bean profiles to configure the application and the connection objects needed to use the persistence .
 It also uses the Spring Cloud Connectors library to inspect the environment when running on Cloud Foundry.
-See the Cloud Foundry documentation for details on configuring a Spring application for Cloud Foundry

 For this app, I used Springboot, Gradle, Json, J.Script, Angular, Bootstrap, Cloudfoundry.